-A Nest Thermostat is an excellent tool for keeping your home comfortable, regardless of the season or weather.
-With a range of features and programs designed for maximum efficiency, convenience and comfort, a Nest Thermostat is an excellent choice to help you manage your energy use — lowering your monthly bills in the process.
+A Nest Thermostat is a great investment for keeping your home comfortable, regardless of the season or weather.
+With features designed around maximizing efficiency, convenience and comfort, a Nest Thermostat is an easy way to manage your energy use — lowering your monthly bills in the process.

 That’s why more homeowners are considering adding devices like a Nest to their HVAC system.
 If you're interested in trying a Nest yourself, call your nearest expert for smart thermostat installation in Athol.

 1. Resetting Your Nest Thermostat

 The first thing to know about resetting a Google Nest Thermostat is the difference between a restart and a reset.

 - Reset: A reset erases some or all of your settings.
-In most cases, people resort to a reset as they're moving homes and bringing the thermostat with them, or if they are moving out and want to erase all personal info from the Nest before leaving it behind for the next resident.
+In most cases, people resort to a reset as they're moving into a new house and bringing the thermostat with them, or if they're moving out and prefer to erase all personal info from the Nest before leaving it for the next homeowner.

 After writing down this information, go to Settings, select Reset and press.
 You will then have five options:

 - Restart: Deactivates your Nest and reboots it while saving your settings.
-Another method is to press the outside of the Nest and hold it there until it goes black, and then pull your hand away.
+You can also press the outside of the Nest and hold it down for a few seconds until it goes black, and then pull your hand away.

 - Schedule: This reset setting clears all scheduling information—including for your hot water, if you've connected it to your Nest.
-By choosing this kind of reset, you’ll need to create a new schedule or wait while your Nest learns your schedule.
+By choosing this kind of reset, you’ll have to input a new schedule or wait while your Nest learns your schedule.

 2. How to Connect Nest Thermostat to Wi-Fi